reggiebain/data-projects/README.md

   - or Rotten.
 Works with combination of numerical, categorical, and ordinal data.
 Uses one-hot and ordinal encodings, feature scaling, and other data wrangling techniques to regularize features.
 #### 4. Predicting Play Calls
   - Leverages a novel API that accesses College Football Data to create a model of play calling for SEC teams.
-  - Uses ensemble methods to help identify the most important features to predict play calls by coaches depending on
-  - the time left in the game, down, distance, etc.
+  - Uses ensemble methods to help identify the most important features to predict play calls by coaches depending on the time left in the game, down, distance, and other key football-specific metrics.

+#### 5. Sarcasm in News Headlines
+  - Build ANN using TensorFlow to detect sarcasm in news headlines using Kaggle dataset.